CyberiumShadow/kleo/README.md

 ## `kl generate [BOT NAME]`

-Initialize klara for use in this project
+Initialize kleo for use in this project

 ```
 USAGE